suhailkakar/blog.suhailkakar.com/cl1t8f7fe087dsvnvhih2bqew.md

 %[https://youtu.be/txHnWDRB728]

-### Pape
+### Paper

-[Paper](https://withpaper.com/?utm_source=suhail) is a developer platform for NFT commerce.
+Paper is a developer platform for NFT commerce.
 It allows you to accept credit card payments for NFTs, enable users to “connect” to your app with just their email, and airdrop NFTs at scale.

 ## Testing